 How should I take Biktarvy?

 Biktarvy comes in tablet form.
 Each tablet contains:

 Take Biktarvy with or without food.
-If you are taking any other medicines, carefully follow instructions on how to take them with Biktarvy.
+If you are taking any other medicines or supplements, including antacids, carefully follow instructions on how to take them with Biktarvy.

 If you take too much Biktarvy, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take Biktarvy, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take Biktarvy, see the FDA drug label.

 What should I do if I forget a dose?

 If you miss aof Biktarvy, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.